-8.4.
-Consumer price index riser. -- Fees calculated for each fiscal year under the fee schedule in subdivision 8.1.b shall be increased by the percentage, if any, by which the Consumer Price Index for the most recent calendar year ending before the beginning of such year exceeds the Consumer Price Index for the calendar year 1993.
-For purposes of this clause:
+8.1.a.6.
+Consumer price index (CPI) riser.
+Effective July 1, 2025, the Title V base and complexity fees shall be increased by the percentage, if any, by which the Consumer Price Index for the most recent calendar year, as defined in subparagraph 8.1.a.6.A, ending before the beginning of such year exceeds the Consumer Price Index for the reference calendar year 2023.
+For this rule:

-8.4.a.
-The Consumer Price Index for any calendar year is the average of the Consumer Price Index for all-urban consumers published by the Department of Labor, as of the close of the twelve (12) month period ending on August 31 of each calendar year, and
+8.1.a.6.A.
+The Consumer Price Index for any calendar year is the average of the Consumer Price Index for all-urban consumers (CPI-U) published by the U.S. Bureau of Labor Statistics, as of the close of the twelve (12) month period ending on August 31 of each calendar year.